silversurfer562/requests/README.md

 # requests
-files used my the requests module
+files used by the requests module